Hamilton-Jacobi-Bellman Equations in Random Geometries: Homogenization on Continuum Percolation Clusters: Ergodicity and Diffusion Processes on Continuum Percolation

-The goal of this section is to prove an ergodic theorem (cf. Proposition \ref{thm-ergodic} below) for the so-called {\it environment process} which, for homogenization of stationary ergodic random media (at least in the elliptic setting), goes back to the works of Kozlov \cite{K85} and Papanicolau-Varadhan \cite{PV82}.
+In this section we will prove ergodic theorems in Proposition \ref{thm-ergodic} - Proposition \ref{prop 1} for the so-called {\it environment process} which, for homogenization of stationary ergodic random media (at least in the elliptic setting), goes back to the works of Kozlov \cite{K85} and Papanicolau-Varadhan \cite{PV81,PV82}.
 In our context, this environment process is a diffusion taking values in the space of {\it conditioned} environments $\Omega_0$.
+As applications, we will subsequently obtain Corollary \ref{lemma-ergodic} and Corollary \ref{lemma2-ergodic}.